 The Site consists of three separate addresses including 700, 900, and 1010 Water Street, all of which are owned by the RDA (Figure 1).
 The layout of the site and the parcel boundaries are depicted on Figure 2.
 The Site is often referred to as the Water Street Redevelopment, which also includes the Promenade site, which is owned by the City of Racine and located at 800 Water Street.
-This ABCA is only in reference to the CDA-owned properties, which comprise a total of approximately 14.85 acres.
+This ABCA is only in reference to the RDA-owned properties, which comprise a total of approximately 14.85 acres.

 The Site has a long history of industrial operations and multiple historical operators, including J.I.
 Case, Western Publishing, The Massey Harris Company, and The Chicago, Milwaukee, St. Paul & Pacific Railroad.
 The Site was acquired by an Iowa-based developer, FDP MR, LLC (FDP) in approximately December 2014, but the developer failed to redevelop the Site.
 In November 2016, the City of Racine purchased the Promenade property (800 Water Street) from FDP to eliminate blight by creating a public gathering space along the Root River.
-The CDA purchased the properties at 700, 900, and 1010 Water Street to eliminate blight by preparing the entire Water Street Redevelopment property for private redevelopment.
+The RDA purchased the properties at 700, 900, and 1010 Water Street in December 2017 to eliminate blight by preparing the entire Water Street Redevelopment property for private redevelopment.
 The City-owned Promenade will enhance the livability and access to the Root River for the residential private redevelopment and the City residents as a whole.

 Several investigations have been conducted at the Site.
 A Phase II Environmental Site Assessment (ESA) was conducted for the western portion of the Site by AECOM in September 2014, and a Phase II ESA was conducted for the eastern portion of the Site by Symbiont in October 2014.
 Site investigation activities were completed by Symbiont, and the results are presented in Symbiont's July 2015 SI report.
 Results from soil investigation activities and UST investigation and removal activities conducted at the Site were summarized in the July 2015 Symbiont SI report.
-An additional six permanent WAC NR 141 monitoring wells were installed on May 31 and June 1, 2018, to monitor natural attenuation at the Site.
-The investigative results from the monitoring well installation and two subsequent sampling events (June and September 2018) were presented in Ramboll's Site Investigation Addendum Letter to the WDNR on October 26, 2018.